uhi22/tesla-crc/readme.md

 ## Status & News

+### 2025-04-04: Polynom for 0x249 found

+see below.
+The CRC is using the "12F" polynom of OPENSAFETY (or AUTOSAR).

 ### 2025-04-04: Calculation for the 0x229 works

 We use a table of magic patterns, this is 16 bytes long, and the alive counter is the index in this table.